caffeine-addictt/waku/.github/ISSUE_TEMPLATE/5-enhancement-request.md

 ---
-name: 'Enhancement Request'
+name: "Enhancement Request"
-about: 'Suggest an enhancement for this project.
-Improve an existing feature'
+about: "Suggest an enhancement for this project.
+Improve an existing feature"
-title: ''
+title: ""
-labels: 'Type: Enhancement'
+labels: "Type: Enhancement"
 assignees: caffeine-addictt
 ---